DanicaBlazanovic/CAP6415_F25_project_Input_Image_Reconstruction_from_Features/README.md

 2. **Progressive degradation:** Reconstruction quality degrades monotonically with depth
 3. **SSIM drops 42.6%** from layer1 to layer4, indicating severe structural information loss
 4. **LPIPS increases 90.7%** from 0.455 to 0.867, showing perceptual quality severely degrades
-5. **Decoder-normalized efficiency:** Layer1 achieves 17.5K params/dB while layer4 requires 1,177K params/dB (note: this metric is decoder-size dependent and not architecture-invariant)
+5. **Within-architecture parameter efficiency:** Layer1 achieves 17.5K params/dB while layer4 requires 1,177K params/dB. **Note:** This metric is decoder-size dependent and should only be compared within the same architecture (ResNet34 layers in this case), not across architectures (e.g., ResNet vs VGG vs ViT), as decoder capacity scales differently with feature map dimensions.

 #### Visual Quality Analysis